University Socialist Club: Background

 As the end of World War II fostered national independence movements across the world, increasingly nationalistic sentiments in British colonies threatened the British pre-war empire.
-Decolonization was foreseen both by the local nationalists and the British rulers.
+Decolonization was expected by both the local nationalists and the British rulers.
 At the same time, the burgeoning Cold War was also driving cultural and ideological change.
-When the club was formed, Singapore was still under the control of the Emergency Regulation which was imposed by the colonial regime throughout the peninsular Malaya and Singapore against the communist insurgency.
+When the club was formed, Singapore was still under the control of the Emergency Regulation, which was imposed by the colonial regime throughout the peninsular Malaya and Singapore against the communist insurgency.
 Underground activities of the Malayan Communist Party (MCP) was seen as a threat by the British.
 In one typical example of anti-British activity and response, 35 students of the University of Malaya were arrested in January 1951 for participating in the anti-colonial movement as the members of the Anti-British League (ABL).
 The socialist club was formed in 1953 under the influence of nationalism, decolonization and modernism.